tdwg/conference-2018/conferences/2018/instructions-for-editors.md

 6. If you think the abstract is better suited for a poster, please send an email message to conference@tdwg.org, and we will decide whether to re-assign it.

-7. When reviewing, you can edit the document, add comments, and email the authors if you require clarification.
+7. When reviewing, you can edit the document using the [track changes](https://arpha.pensoft.net/tips/Track-Changes) feature, [add comments](https://arpha.pensoft.net/tips/Comments), and email the authors if you require clarification before finishing your review.
 If you would like revisions to be made, click "Send Feedback".
 This will bring up a questionnaire.
-YOU DO NOT NEED TO ANSWER ANY OF THESE QUESTIONS.
-But, of course, you can.
+YOU DO NOT NEED TO ANSWER ANY OF THESE QUESTIONS (they are already answered in the affirmative, and should be true by the time you accept the manuscript for publication).
+But, of course, you can make changes to the default answers.
 Click "Save and Proceed".

 8. This will bring up an email form to the authors for you to personalize as appropriate.